Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 [How does SwitchBot work with SmartThings?](https://support.switch-bot.com/hc/en-us/articles/12881565557783)

 3. To accomplish this, please set it up in the following order.

-Turn on the cloud service of the Lock in advance with the

-SwitchBot App

 .

 Open the SmartThings App.